changhe188/pyospf/README.md

 # pyospf

-pyospf is an OSPF implementation in Python.
+pyospf is an OSPF probe implementation in Python.
 It can be used for making OSPF adjacency and obtaining LSDB.

 ## Run it